 Under this method, a questionnaire is prepared which contains aspects such as teamwork, leadership qualities, goal orientation, motivation level, adaptability, etc. and the relevant person is asked to fill this questionnaire – albeit anonymously.
 The feedback helps employees to gain insight on how other employees perceive their work and motivates them to work hard to realize the company’s objectives.

-5) Graphic scale
+5) Competency on a scale

 This is one of the most commonly used employee performance evaluation technique.
 Under this method, the individual’s performance in various areas of job duties is graded on a scale.
 A wide range of criteria, including productivity, customer service, teamwork, quality of work, concern for safety, etc. are evaluated.
 This method can be accomplished with letters or numbers and it usually consists of a range, moving from unsatisfactory to outstanding.
 This method also allows employers to simultaneously evaluate several employees.

-Considering the importance of Employee performance evaluation, it has become necessary to have an efficient Employee evaluation software in place to provide a competitive edge in the ever changing business environment.
+Considering the importance of Employee performance evaluation, it has become necessary to have an efficient Employee evaluation software in place to provide a competitive edge in the ever-changing business environment.
 With AssessTEAM, you can control how employees are to be evaluated based on the job profile and also as per the needs of your organization.